64ZooLane/wag1/README.md

 ## About

 This tool was created to have some fun with discord's api for the final months of selfbots existing :(

+NOTE: You must have NodeJS installed for the bot to work.
+[NodeJS](https://nodejs.org/en/)

 ## Installation